layeleomehta/Talkies-Chat-Messenger/README.md

 ## Project Description
 This project was created with Rizwan Khan's tutorial on YouTube, using React and Redux on the frontend leveraging Firebase's Cloud Firestore on the backend.
+The app allows users to log-in and sign-up.
+Logged-in users have access to a private route in which they can access their chats.

 Below is a sample conversation between two users from the perspective of the logged-in user (Gandhi) and another user (Shahrukh Khan).